LinusExploit/ArpPingAuto/README.md

 6) Send ICMP packets for each arp entry based on user request
 <br>
 <br>
 Below is an example of running the script.
-Please Check the options at the lunch of the script for your case.
+Please Check the options at the launch of the script for your case.
 Once all info is collected script will pause simulating an actual
 <br>
 migration where you will need the commands after the switch over to the new firewalls.
 <br>